12 Reasons Why Counseling for Entrepreneurs is Important

 Failure.

 Founders tend to attribute success to luck yet take on all the responsibility when things go awry.
 Failure is inevitable when taking risks.
 Rather than to be avoided, failure is something to be navigated.
 Failure sucks – it’s not the goal, isn’t always a learning opportunity and can sometimes have very real consequences but how you deal with it can have a very real impact on what comes after.
-Working with a counselor can help increase resilience and emotional intelligence, both of which help make failing a little less challenging.
+Counseling for entrepreneurs can help increase resilience and emotional intelligence, both of which help make failing a little less challenging.
 Counseling can also help sort through conflicting feelings about failure and can help lower your reactivity when things don’t go as planned.

 Relationships.